QuestPDF/QuestPDF-Documentation/docs/going-production/platform-specific-dependencies.md

 ## Support for custom environments (Blazor WebAssembly)

 ::: danger
-The WebAssembly support is likely to be deprecated in the 2024.3.0 release.
+Support for WebAssembly is likely to be deprecated in the 2024.3.0 release.
+However, we are exploring the possibility of reintroducing support for this platform in the 2024.4.0 release.

-Please consider using the server-side Blazor or using the 2023.12.X release.
+Please consider using server-side Blazor or the 2023.12.X release, which will continue to receive extended quality support.
 :::

 The QuestPDF library has a dependency called SkiaSharp which is used to render the final PDF file.